 There is this natural urge to still make financial progress by continuing the good financial habits that got you there in the first place.
 And wonderfully, the progress you make is like finding loose diamonds after you've already found a pot of gold.

-Manage Your Money In One Place.
 Sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
 In addition to better money oversight, run your investments through their award-winning Investment Checkup tool.
 See exactly how much you are paying in fees.
 I was paying $1,700 a year in fees I had no idea I was paying.

 After you link all your accounts, use their Retirement Planning calculator.
 It pulls your real data to give you as pure an estimation of your financial future as possible.
 I’ve been using Personal Capital since 2012.
 In this time, have seen my net worth skyrocket thanks to better money management.

 The Three Levels of Financial Independence is a Financial Samurai original post.
 I've been writing about achieving FIRE since 2009.
 Come join me on this incredible journey!

 159 thoughts on “The Three Levels Of Financial Independence: Because Money Is Only Part Of The Equation”

 In this article, we know that Levels Of Financial Independence.
 We have known that how would we financial independence.
 The article helps us to make financial independence and also helps the way to save money.
 In this article, we know the benefits of financial independence.
 That was a motivation article to become financial Independence.

 Thoughtful article as always.
 I’ve saved $2.3M liquid (or $1.9M excluding IRA/401k) without a house after working for 9 years in tech.